 Sign up here: http://www.signupgenius.com/go/20f0c48a5ad23a1f85-dont2

 Autarx was started by Sven Pauldron on bass, Robin Hillcastle on synthesizers, and the Chicken Witch on vocals.
-We began playing cold ethereal music but have since added accomplished axesmith Samuel "St. Claire" Johnson and the pounding other-worldly drumming of Jason Tipton aka WEAPON II.
-We now play epic 407 dark punk.
+They began playing cold ethereal music but have since added accomplished axesmith Samuel "St. Claire" Johnson and the pounding other-worldly drumming of Jason Tipton aka WEAPON II.
+They now play epic 407 dark punk.

 We are looking for vendors for our March 25th fest at the Morean Center for Clay!
 Please follow the link below and submit an application!

 For a modest fee, approved vendors receive table space, and 2 festival passes.
 Tag your crafty friends :)

 Sleeping Pills is a four-piece post-punk band from Tampa,FL that mixes surfy guitar riffs, cold synth and punk driven drums/bass with romantic lyrics.
 Opening for such bands as The Soft Moon, B-Boys and Modern English, Sleeping Pills holds down wave for the bay.
 There new debut LP is out now on Hidden Eye Records.

 Someday River is an experimental folk rock project and art platform created by Greyson Charnock in Spring of 2015.
 Incorporating sweeping drum patterns andfunk bass over songs rooted in folk, the band crystallizes into their full sound.
 Their debut EP 'Sleeping Sideways' was released in May of 2016.